KDE/documentation-docs-krita-org/contributors_manual/community.rst

 Internet Relay Chat
 -------------------

 IRC is the main communication channel.
-There are IRC clients for every operating system out there, as well as a web client on the krita website.
+There are IRC clients for every operating system out there.

 * Joining IRC: connect to Libera.Chat, select a unique nickname and join the #krita and ##krita-chat channels. #krita is for on-topic talk, ##krita-chat for off-topic chat.
 * Don’t ask to ask: if you’ve got a question, just ask it.